 Pomare II died in 1824 at the age of forty-two, leaving behind an eight-year-old daughter and a five-year-old son.
 The son, Pomare III, ruled in name while being educated by the missionaries.
 He died in 1827 of an unknown disease, and the daughter, then eleven, became Queen Pomare IV.

 By 1829, of those who had arrived at Pitcairn on the Bounty only seven remained, but with their offspring they numbered 86.
 The ages old problem of population had developed.
 Given the level of their talent and technology, the island's resources were not enough to sustain them.
 The supply of timber on Pitcairn was decreasing, and the availability of water was erratic.

-Since the end of the Napoleonic wars, the Pitcairn islanders had been discovered by and had friendly contact with the British Navy and British authorities.
+After the end of the Napoleonic wars the Pitcairn islanders were discovered by and had friendly contact with the British Navy and British authorities.
 In 1830, Tahiti's Queen Pomare IV invited the Pitcairners to return to Tahiti, and in March, 1831, a British ship transported them there.
 The Tahitians welcomed the Pitcairners and offered them land.
-But having been isolated and not having developed any immunity to the diseases now on Tahiti, the Pitcairners suffered from disease in alarming number.
+But having been isolated and not having developed any immunity to the diseases now on Tahiti, the Pitcairners suffered.
 Fourteen of them died.
 The Tahitians took up a collection for the surviving Pitcairners, and for $500 a whaling captain took them back to Pitcairn.